Benedetto Cotrugli: Surviving manuscripts

 The earliest extant copy of Cotrugli's manuscript Libro de l'Arte de la Mercatura (Book on the Art of Trade) is kept in the National Library of Malta and is dated 1475, although the original manuscript was dated 1458.
-This manuscript is particularly notable for its chapter on double-entry bookkeeping, which is recognized as one of the earliest known written treatments of the subject.

 The text of his 1458 manuscript Della mercatura e del mercante perfetto is followed by an appendix containing an inventory and many journal entries.
 It contains an early description of the double-entry bookkeeping system, predating the description made by Luca Pacioli in his Summa de arithmetica of 1494.